Gytaco/RevitAPI/README.md

 Last notice, if you plan to use any or all of this code please check out the licence conditions, they are pretty easy to abide by :)

-Anything in here so far I have to credit the Jeremy Tammik http://thebuildingcoder.typepad.com/ and Harry Matthison http://boostyourbim.wordpress.com/ as I have certainly used their code or parts of it for many of the examples listed.
+Anything in here so far I have to credit [Jeremy Tammik](http://thebuildingcoder.typepad.com/) and [Harry Matthison](http://boostyourbim.wordpress.com/) as I have certainly used their code or parts of it for many of the examples listed.